Shravan2073/Shravan2073/README.md

 I'm Shravan, a student at Amrita Vishvavidyapeetham, Bangalore.
 I am currently pursuing my undergrad (B. Tech) in CS and Engineering.

-I like making random stuff.
+I'm into cybersecurity/AI and I like making random stuff.

 Check my work out and do feel free to give suggestions.<br>
 Get in touch through Discord, my ID: 0x0OSHKOSH